Strictly speaking, Noel was my half-brother — my father's son, but not my mother's.

 [Added April 2011] : In an email from Robert I hear that James is due to marry his University sweetheart Sarah on October 28 this year — in Derbyshire!
 (Sarah comes from Chesterfield.)
 James works in executive recruitment.
 Mark is a qualified Electrician working in Horsham for a local firm.
 In his free time he indulges his passion for playing soccer.
 Anna will graduate from Nottingham Trent University this summer after a 4 year language course in Spanish and Italian.

 Peter Derbyshire lived in the Freshbrook district of Swindon, not far from Noel and Dorothy, until 2004, when he sold his Swindon house and bought a property in Turkey.
 Peter then divided his time between Swindon and Turkey.
-His wife is Angie, and they have daughters Jenna and Kelly.
+He married Angie, and they have daughters Jenna and Kelly.
 Kelly was married in September 2010; she gave birth to a son in early May, 2012 — my (gulp!) great-great-nephew.
+Peter and Angie had by that time separated.
+By 2016 Peter was living in the north of England.